cgriffith-4243/trivia-api/backend/README.md

 - Fetches a list of paginated questions with a matching string for the search term, number value indicating total number of questions found, and number value indicating Category id of the current category
 - Request Arguments:

-    '''searchTerm''': A string value to be matched with Question entries
+    `searchTerm`: A string value to be matched with Question entries

 ```
 {